jeremeybingham/dbpr_fl/README.md

 - 🦆 DuckDB - for initial data introspection, storage, and conversion
 - 🐻‍❄️ Polars - for more complex transformations and analysis via Dataframes

-I've completed protptyping on the entire pipeline and it builds, works, ingests, serves the API, etc. Broadly speaking the goals below have been met.
-However, before releasing the initial code I need to do a comprehensive analysis of the dataset and implement a LOT of subtle fixes in the ETL pipeline to deduplicate properly and handle MANY known and unknown special cases in the data.
-So, here's the list of what's complete:

 ### Data Acquisition & Storage
 * ✅ **Automated CSV fetching** - Python FTP downloader with 24-hour scheduling via APScheduler
   - Change detection via file modification timestamps